chrisonside/mobile-flashcards/README.md

 I built this React Native app as part of my coursework for Udacity's [React Developer NanoDegree](https://eu.udacity.com/course/react-nanodegree--nd019) course.

+# Which platforms have been tested so far

+I've tested the app on Android by using the Expo app on my personal Android phone.

 ## Tech stack used

 This project has been bootstrapped with [Create React Native App](https://yarnpkg.com/en/package/create-react-native-app).